mccright/rand-notes/Cat-5-cable-diagram.md

 # Home 'Cat-5' RJ45 Cable Wiring Notes

+### Retired page:  See its twin at: https://github.com/mccright/ethernet

 ## RJ45 ethernet connection pinouts:

 Connect your computer to your router or your switch using a straight-through cable.
 I have read that EIA/TIA T568B is the most popular standard used for straight-through LAN cables.